 Confidence in the Worst of Times

-God’s people can be confident in the midst of any kind of trial, because He keeps His hand upon them and uses the worst circumstances for good.
+God’s people can have confidence in the midst of any kind of trial, because He keeps His hand upon them and uses the worst circumstances for good.

 Jeremiah delivered God’s messages of judgment on the nations.
-From chapter 46 to 51, beginning with Egypt and ending with Babylon, the prophet declares both God’s sovereignty over and His judgment upon the neighbors of Judah and Israel.
+From chapters 46 to 51, the prophet declares both God’s sovereignty over and His judgment upon the neighbors of Judah and Israel beginning with Egypt and ending with Babylon.
 But in the midst of these pronouncements, God reassures them of His salvation which He will accomplish.
 Jacob has nothing to fear.
 He “shall return and have quiet and ease.”
 Jacob is still God’s servant and will be kept while the other nations are laid low.
 Israel will be disciplined but not destroyed.

 The original recipients of the Epistle to the Hebrews seemed to be struggling with fear.
 The writer tells them not to be like those of another generation who doubted God and rebelled against Him in the wilderness.
 There are similarities with the New Testament believers who face giants in a Promised Land of rest.
 We, too, need to learn from those who fell in the wilderness, not to doubt God.
 Jesus is our High Priest.
 We can come to Him and find mercy and grace to help in the worst of times.

 The trials you face today are not beyond God’s knowledge and control.
 He will use them to discipline you for good.
-He will hear your pleas for mercy and grace.
-He will help you.
+He will hear your pleas for mercy and grace and help you.
 Trust Him.
 Seek Him in prayer.
 He is able and willing to save you.